codio/knowledge/source/instructors/setupcourses/search-course.rst

 - Jan-May - Spring
 - Jun-Aug - Summer

 ..
-Note:: The season dividers can be turned off for the organisation if required.
+Note:: The season dividers can be turned off for the organization if required.
 See :ref:`Set Users Dashboard <default-student-dashboard>`

 **My** and **All** tabs
 -----------------------